ronijaakkola/foundryvtt-shadowdark-sounds/README.md

 - Curate and suggest high-quality sound effects (need to be commercially free to use and edit)
 - Translate this module to a language you speak
 - Contribute to implementation

+## Attributions
+This module uses modified commercially free sound effects.
+See the full list of sounds, their authors and licences [here](https://github.com/ronijaakkola/foundryvtt-shadowdark-sounds/tree/main/assets/sounds).